EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/firmware_guide/upload_and_update_firmware.md

 2. Turn on your trackers and wait for them to connect to Wi-Fi

-3. Locate their ip or their mDNS name, the default one is: [http://openiristracker.local/](http://openiristracker.local/)
+3. Locate their ip or mDNS name.
+For mDNS, the default is: [http://openiristracker.local/](http://openiristracker.local/)

-4. Having done that, open [http://\<your-up-or-mdns-name\>:81/update](http://openiristracker.local:81/update)
+4. Having done that, open [http://\<your-up-or-mdns-name\>:81/update](http://openiristracker.local:81/update) in your browser

 for example: [http://openiristracker.local/](http://openiristracker.local:81/update)